svenvc/ston/ston-spec.md

 ### Booleans

-STON has the standard boolean literals, true and false.
+STON has the standard boolean literals, true and false, always in lowercase.

     boolean = "true" | "false"

 ### The Undefined Object

-STON has a special literal for the undefined object, nil.
+STON has a special literal for the undefined object, nil, in lowercase.

     nil = "nil"

-The undefined object can occur anywhere a regular object is expected, inside lists, maps and objects.
+The undefined object can occur anywhere a regular object is expected, inside lists, maps, associations and objects.

 ## Lists